Common Questions about Your Diagnosis of Pilonidal Disease

 What if there is no fluid draining into the bulb?

-This may mean that there is no more fluid accumulating under the flap, but it could also mean that the drain is clogged.
+This may mean no more fluid accumulating under the flap, but it could also mean that the drain is clogged.
 You should strip the drain.
+If there is little or no drain fluid for the first day after surgery, don’t be concerned and there is no need to call.
+You will be seeing Dr. Sternberg the day after surgery and he will make certain that your drain is not clogged.

-2. Grip the drain with your fingers, close to where it exits your body and compress the tube to occlude it.
+- Grip the drain with your fingers at the first soft portion, around 2 inches from where it exits your body and compress the tube to occlude it.
 With your other hand squeeze down the length of the tube with an alcohol pad or with soapy fingers (so they slide).
-Start where it comes out of your body and move toward the drainage bulb.
+Start at the first soft portion of the tube.
 Keep the stripping fingers compressing the tube and release the fingers compressing the tube where it exits your body.
 Do this several times until fluid is draining into the bulb.

 Removing the drain is simple.
 Simply cut the suture holding it to the skin at the skin level and gently pull the drain out.
 The drain is approximately 15 cm or 7 inches long.
 It should slide out easily and not hurt.
-Before removing the drain, please call Dr. Sternberg.
-You should also gently remove the Steri-Strips by peeling them off without pulling aggressively after the drain is removed.
+Before removing the drain, please text Dr. Sternberg.
+You should also gently remove the Steri-Strips 3 days later by peeling them off without pulling aggressively.

 Once the drain is out, we want the hole in the skin that the drain came out of to scab over.
 Please allow 3 or 4 days until it stops leaking.
 Then the patient can start to exercise with the caveat that they should not ride a bike, fall on their backside, or submerge in water.
 Squats are also not a great idea but lifting weights and walking or running is fine.
 Please have the patient call Dr. Sternberg a month after drain removal so I know they are okay.